weenhanceit/weenhanceit.github.io/phil/index.md

 {{ site.company_name }} has deep and broad experience in technology, and knows how to turn that knowledge into value for your business.

+The __solution__ is what you need.
+Our two principal consultants bring over 70 years of IT and business experience to find a solution that works for you.

 __Infrastructure__ in IT means the servers, data storage devices, networks, operating systems, databases, web servers, and all the other pieces of hardware and software needed to do any computing. {{ company_name }} provides all that, freeing you from